e2nIEE/pandapower/doc/plotting/matplotlib/generic.rst

     - networkx
     - graphviz

-Two avoid having two compile C libraries, precompiled wheels are available on https://www.lfd.uci.edu/%7Egohlke/pythonlibs/ (unofficial)
+To avoid having to compile C libraries, precompiled wheels are available on https://www.lfd.uci.edu/%7Egohlke/pythonlibs/ (unofficial)

 Generically created geocoordinates can then be plotted in the same way as real geocoordinates.